Q. When do tickets go on sale to the general public?

 Ground Passes are no longer issued at the Sydney International.
 Instead, every tickets grants you access to Ken Rosewall Arena and the outside courts.

 - Day Session tickets are general admission seating, meaning there is no assigned seating inside Ken Rosewall Arena so you are free to move around as you please.

 - Night Session tickets are assigned seating inside Ken Rosewall Arena, so we encourage purchasing early to secure the seats you want.

-- Platinum seats allow you to reserve a premium seat in Ken Rosewall Arena for any day or night session.
+- Premium Box seats allow you to reserve a premium seat in Ken Rosewall Arena for any day or night session.
 These seats are in one of the shaded boxes and includes an event gift and program.

 Q. What Day/Night Sessions are there?
 When are the finals?